MatiasAgelvis/mkdocuval/README.md

 - Python: The core language used for scripting and automation.
 - Material for MkDocs: A clean and simple Material Design theme for MkDocs, providing an elegant look to the website.

+The articles are hosted in this github repo and [Box](https://app.box.com/s/7s15qgb64wr6bpqhng7cgdunkzqlk9e3)

 ## Getting Started

 ### Installation